ryansmpsn/fetch-take-home/README.md

 ## Known issues

-### Login issue on Safari: Authentication may not work properly due to Safari’s Prevent Cross-Site Tracking feature.
+### Login issue: Authentication may not work properly due to your browser’s cross-site tracking prevention feature.
 To resolve this:

-- Disable Prevent Cross-Site Tracking in Safari settings.
+- Disable the cross-site tracking prevention setting in your browser.
 - Alternatively, ensure the frontend and backend are hosted on the same domain.